 - Kahtoola K10 Hiking Crampons

 - Kahtoola KTS Hiking Crampon

-These attach to your boots with what are called universal bindings, plastic hoops that wrap around your heel and the front of your boots and are secured using webbing straps.
+These attach to your boots with what are called universal bindings which are plastic hoops that wrap around your heel and the front of your boots and are secured using webbing straps.
 They’re not intended for ice climbing but are good for walking across crusty snowfields and low-angle ice.